 St Peter’s is situated in a residential area of Guildford.
 It is a co-educational Catholic School established by the Roman Catholic Diocese of Arundel and Brighton, and administered by Surrey County Council.
-There are 1127 students aged between 11-18.
+There are approximately 1300 students aged between 11-18.

 The school was founded by Archbishop Amigo in 1947 and named St Peter’s after his patron saint.
 At that time, the school was housed in two different sites (on Horseshoe Lane East and the other in Horseshoe Lane West).

-In 1971, the school merged with Merrow Grange (a Convent school run by the Daughters of Mary and Joseph) to form the mixed school called ‘St Peter’s and Merrow Grange’.
+In 1971, the school merged with Merrow Grange (a Convent school run by the Daughters of Mary and Joseph) to create the mixed school called ‘St Peter’s and Merrow Grange’.
+This was led by Dr Torjussen, the first Headteacher of the newly formed co-educational school.
 Later the name was changed to St Peter’s Catholic Comprehensive School.

 Until 1993, the school occupied both sites (in Horseshoe Lane East and Epsom Road) with the students moving between the sites for different subjects.
 In 1993, following the decision of the Daughters of Mary and Joseph to sell their site, £2.5m was spent to develop the present campus and the school moved onto one site.

 In 1999, the school increased in size to admit 180 students into Year 7 each year.
 Another £1.2m was spent to develop the facilities to make this possible.